About

 • Welcome, Dave.
 No invitation required.
 I was just having a little fun over at the dusty shelf, where things can get a tad dark at times.
 Is it just me, or is there far more female bloggers than male?

-• fivereflections said:
+• fivereflections's avatar fivereflections said:

 Thanks, I’ll enjoy browsing around Omphalos Cafe – thanks for dropping by five reflections and your kind comments…